ecker-lab/TreeLearn/README.md

 ## Limitations

 * Our method requires a sufficiently high resolution of the tree trunks.
 This requirement might not be fulfilled for point clouds obtained via airborne laser scanning.
+In case that the trunks are captured well enough, our method might also work for point clouds captured via ALS/UAV.
 * Our method requires a sufficiently high context to generate predictions.
 If the segmentation pipeline is run without removing a buffer of 13.5 meters, segmentation results are expected to not be good at the edges of the point cloud.